libp2p/specs/RFC/0003-routing-records.md

   - has a particular address been self-certified by the given peer?

-We'll also need a method that constructs a new `RoutingRecord` containing our listen address and wraps it in a signed envelope.
+We'll also need a method that constructs a new `RoutingState` containing our listen address and wraps it in a signed envelope.
 This may belong on the Host instead of the peer store, since it needs access to the private signing key.